Cricket: Bowling

 A bowler reaches their delivery stride by means of a "run-up", and an over is deemed to have begun when the bowler starts their run-up for the first delivery of that over, the ball then being "in play".
 Fast bowlers, or pacemen, need momentum, taking a lengthy run up, while bowlers with a slow delivery take no more than a couple of steps before bowling.
 The fastest bowlers can deliver the ball at a speed of over 145 km/h, and they sometimes rely on sheer speed to try to defeat the batter, who is forced to react very quickly.
 Other fast bowlers rely on a mixture of speed and guile by making the ball seam or swing (i.e., curve) in flight.
 This type of delivery can deceive a batter into miscuing their shot, for example, so that the ball just touches the edge of the bat and can then be "caught behind" by the wicket-keeper or a slip fielder.
 At the other end of the bowling scale is the spin bowler, who bowls at a relatively slow pace and relies entirely on guile to deceive the batter.
 A spinner will often "buy their wicket" by "tossing one up" (in a slower, steeper parabolic path) to lure the batter into making a poor shot.
 The batter has to be very wary of such deliveries, as the batter is often "flighted" or spun so that the ball will not behave quite as the batter expects it to, and the batter could be "trapped" into getting themself out.
-Accidental full toss deliveries can also get wickets, as the failure of the ball to bounce can surprise a batsman or induce a poor stroke in an effort to punish the poor delivery with a boundary hit.
+Accidental full toss deliveries can also get wickets, as the failure of the ball to bounce can surprise a batter or induce a poor stroke in an effort to punish the poor delivery with a boundary hit.
 In between the pacemen and the spinners are the medium-paced seamers, who rely on persistent accuracy to try to contain the rate of scoring and wear down the batter's concentration.